 If you delete people from your list or move people from Active to Inactive during your current billing period so that you can move to a lower plan, you are still billed for the highest number of people you had during that billing period.

 After that billing period is complete, your plan will be downgraded automatically for the next month’s billing period.

 Upgrades and Downgrades

 If your Total People count account exceeds the limit for the plan you signed up for, your account will automatically get upgraded to the next most cost-effective plan type based on the high watermark of active people in your account during that billing period.

 Likewise, you’re paying more than you need to for your package, Drip will automatically drop you to a lower-priced tier.

 How Does the Drip Software's Annual Billing Work?

 As we mentioned before that you are charged based on the highest number of people in your account in the last 30 days.
 But how would it work if you are paying upfront for 365 days?

-Annual billing works on a credit system.
+Annual billing works on a credit card info system.
 When you sign up for an annual plan, you are charged upfront 1 year's worth of credits to your account (based on the number of people in your account).